shoeffner/monty/00_Meta/outline.md

 The best way to learn Python (and programming in general) is to just do something.
 Try to solve a problem of your own, and when you can not solve it, try to figure out what blocks you and search the web for a solution.
-Websites like the Python documentation or StackOverflow will usually have an answer.
-If
-not: Why don't you ask a question in class (or post one on the internet when the course is done)?
+Websites like the Python documentation or [StackOverflow](https://stackoverflow.com/) will usually have an answer.
+If not: Why don't you ask a question in class (or post one on the internet)?

 # References

 These are all references used throughout the class.
+The list will grow from time to time.